-Effective immediately [4/15/2020-September 15, 2020], the Rhode Island Continuum of Care (RICOC) and Consolidated Homeless Fund (CHF) are continuing to pause Rhode Island's Statewide Coordinated Entry System's (CES) requirement for a completed shelter assessment to enter a shelter serving individuals.
+Effective immediately [4/15/2020-6/30/2020], the Rhode Island Continuum of Care (RICOC) and Consolidated Homeless Fund (CHF) are continuing to pause Rhode Island's Statewide Coordinated Entry System's (CES) requirement for a completed shelter assessment to enter a shelter serving individuals.
 The CES hotline remains open for shelter assessments for families, housing, diversion and shelter resources.

-Those persons entering individual shelters must be reported to CES (CESteam@crossroadsri.org) within two (2) business days by the shelter provider in order to assure eventual completion of the CES assessment.
+Those persons entering individual shelters must be reported to CES (phone: 401-277-4316) within two (2) business days by the shelter provider in order to assure eventual completion of the CES assessment.
 The CES assessment should be completed in HMIS within five (5) business days.